micmejia/bible-dump/NKJV/Matthew/Matt 18.md

 And his master was angry, and delivered him to the torturers until he should pay all that was due to him.

 ###### 35
-"So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother [^g]his trespasses."
+"So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses."